dante-signal31/cifra-rust/README.md

 [![GitHub commit activity](https://img.shields.io/github/commit-activity/y/dante-signal31/cifra-rust)](https://github.com/dante-signal31/cifra-rust/commits/master)
 [![GitHub last commit](https://img.shields.io/github/last-commit/dante-signal31/cifra-rust)](https://github.com/dante-signal31/cifra-rust/commits/master)

+# NAME
+**cifra** — Library and console command to crypt and decrypt texts using classic methods.

 # SYNOPSIS

-**cifra** — Library and console command to crypt and decrypt texts using classic methods.
+|    `$ cifra MODE [-h | --help ]`

 # DESCRIPTION
-**cifra** is a console command and a rust library to cipher and decipher texts using classic methods.
+**cifra** is a console command and a python library to cipher and decipher texts using classic methods.
 It also performs cryptoattacks against those methods.

 I've implemented this while I read Al Sweigart's *"Cracking Codes with Python"*.
 While doing it I also developed and alternative [Python implementation](https://github.com/dante-signal31/cifra) to assess implementations differences between Python and Rust.
 Structure of both implementations is almost identical, so it is interesting to compare side-to-side functions of both implementation to realize how the same things must be expressed in Python and Rust.

 Some conclusions are evident: Python is extremely expressive and can implement in just few lines what Rust requires many more; on the other hand Rust is extremely performant and can execute the same calculations many times quicker than Python.
 However, I've found out a really useful conclusion: Python is a great prototyping language for Rust, reflexion topics apart the vast majority of everything else that you can do in Python can be easily implemented in Rust too.

-# USAGE

-`$ cifra MODE [-h | --help ]`
+Be aware that cryptographics operations are inherently slow.
+Cifra does not return any visual feedback until it has finished its work, so if you run a command and it keeps waiting for many seconds don't think it is stuck and finish execution, chances are that command is simply doing its calculations silently.
+Be patient and eventualy command will return its result.

 # MODES

 ## Dictionary
 Manage dictionaries to perform crypto attacks.

-`$ cifra dictionary ACTION`
+|    `$ cifra dictionary ACTION`

-### Possible actions:

-#### create
+**Possible actions:**

-Create a dictionary of unique words.
+* *create*: Create a dictionary of unique words.

-    $ cifra dictionary create NEW_DICTIONARY_NAME
+  |        `$ cifra dictionary create NEW_DICTIONARY_NAME`

-##### positional arguments:
+    + positional arguments:
-    NEW_DICTIONARY_NAME   Name for the dictionary to create.
+        - NEW_DICTIONARY_NAME:    Name for the dictionary to create.

-##### optional arguments:
+    + optional arguments:
-    -i PATH_TO FILE_WITH_WORDS | --initial_words_file PATH_TO FILE_WITH_WORDS
+        - -i PATH_TO FILE_WITH_WORDS | --initial_words_file PATH_TO FILE_WITH_WORDS:
           Optionally you can load in the dictionary words located in a file.
           File can be a regular text file, like a book.
 Redundant words are ignored by ingestion process.

-#### delete
-Remove an existing dictionary.
+* *delete*: Remove an existing dictionary.

-    $ cifra dictionary delete DICTIONARY_NAME_TO_DELETE
+  |        `$ cifra dictionary delete DICTIONARY_NAME_TO_DELETE`

-##### positional arguments:
+    + positional arguments:
-    DICTIONARY_NAME_TO_DELETE  Name for the dictionary to delete.
+        - DICTIONARY_NAME_TO_DELETE:  Name for the dictionary to delete.

-#### update
-Add words to an existing dictionary.
+* *update*: Add words to an existing dictionary.

-    $ cifra dictionary update DICTIONARY_NAME_TO_UPDATE PATH_TO_FILE_WITH_WORDS
+  |        `$ cifra dictionary update DICTIONARY_NAME_TO_UPDATE PATH_TO_FILE_WITH_WORDS`

-##### positional arguments:
+    + positional arguments:
-    DICTIONARY_NAME_TO_UPDATE  Name for the dictionary to update with additional words.
+        - DICTIONARY_NAME_TO_UPDATE: Name for the dictionary to update with additional words.

-    PATH_TO_FILE_WITH_WORDS  Pathname to a file with words to add to dictionary.
+        - PATH_TO_FILE_WITH_WORDS:  Pathname to a file with words to add to dictionary.
 File can be a regular text file, like a book.
 Redundant words are ignored by ingestion process.

-#### list
-Show existing dictionaries.
+* *list*: Show existing dictionaries.

-    $ cifra dictionary list
+  |        `$ cifra dictionary list`

 ## Cipher
 Cipher a text using a key.

-`$ cifra cipher ALGORITHM_NAME CIPHERING_KEY FILE_TO_CIPHER`
+|    `$ cifra cipher ALGORITHM_NAME CIPHERING_KEY FILE_TO_CIPHER`

-##### positional arguments:
+* positional arguments:
-    ALGORITHM_NAME        Algorithm to use to cipher.
+    + ALGORITHM_NAME: Algorithm to use to cipher.
-    CIPHERING_KEY         Key to use to cipher.
+    + CIPHERING_KEY: Key to use to cipher.
-    FILE_TO_CIPHER        Path to file with text to cipher.
+    + FILE_TO_CIPHER: Path to file with text to cipher.

-##### optional arguments:
+* optional arguments:
-     -o OUTPUT_CIPHERED_FILE, --ciphered_file OUTPUT_CIPHERED_FILE
-                        Path to output file to place ciphered text.
+    + -o OUTPUT_CIPHERED_FILE, --ciphered_file OUTPUT_CIPHERED_FILE:                        Path to output file to place ciphered text.
 If not used then ciphered text will be dumped to console.
-     -c CHARSET, --charset CHARSET
+    + -c CHARSET, --charset CHARSET:
-                        Default charset is: ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefgh
+      Default charset is ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefgh
       ijklmnopqrstuvwxyz1234567890 !?., but you can set here another.

 ## Decipher
 Decipher a text using a key.

-`$ cifra decipher ALGORITHM_NAME CIPHERING_KEY FILE_TO_DECIPHER`
+|    `$ cifra decipher ALGORITHM_NAME CIPHERING_KEY FILE_TO_DECIPHER`

-##### positional arguments:
+* positional arguments:
-    ALGORITHM_NAME        Algorithm to use to cipher.
+    + ALGORITHM_NAME: Algorithm to use to cipher.
-    CIPHERING_KEY         Key to use to cipher.
+    + CIPHERING_KEY: Key to use to cipher.
-    FILE_TO_CIPHER        Path to file with text to cipher.
+    + FILE_TO_CIPHER: Path to file with text to cipher.

-##### optional arguments:
+* optional arguments:
-     -o OUTPUT_CIPHERED_FILE, --ciphered_file OUTPUT_CIPHERED_FILE
+    + -o OUTPUT_CIPHERED_FILE, --ciphered_file OUTPUT_CIPHERED_FILE:
       Path to output file to place ciphered text.
 If not used then deciphered text will be dumped to console.
-     -c CHARSET, --charset CHARSET
+    + -c CHARSET, --charset CHARSET:
       Default charset is: ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefgh
       ijklmnopqrstuvwxyz1234567890 !?., but you can set here another.

 ## Attack
 Attack a ciphered text to get its plain text.

-`$ cifra attack ALGORITHM_NAME FILE_TO_ATTACK`
+|    `$ cifra attack ALGORITHM_NAME FILE_TO_ATTACK`

-##### positional arguments:
+* positional arguments:
-    ALGORITHM_NAME        Algorithm to attack.
+    + ALGORITHM_NAME: Algorithm to attack.
-    FILE_TO_ATTACK        Path to file with text to attack.
+    + FILE_TO_ATTACK: Path to file with text to attack.

-##### optional arguments:
+* optional arguments:
-     -o OUTPUT_CIPHERED_FILE, --ciphered_file OUTPUT_CIPHERED_FILE
+    + -o OUTPUT_CIPHERED_FILE, --ciphered_file OUTPUT_CIPHERED_FILE:
       Path to output file to place deciphered text.
 If not used then deciphered text will be dumped to console.
-     -c CHARSET, --charset CHARSET
+    + -c CHARSET, --charset CHARSET:
       Default charset is: ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefgh
       ijklmnopqrstuvwxyz1234567890 !?., but you can set here another.

-# MODES
+# ALGORITHMS
 Currently these algorithms are available:

 * caesar